A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: A One-Cut Adaptive Proximal Bundle Method

+It is worth noting that a result similar to Corollary \ref{cor:holder} dealing with instances $(f,f';h)$ of \eqref{eq:ProbIntro} satisfying (A1), (A2), and \eqref{eq:hybrid-holder} can also be established for 1C-APB.

 We end this section by discussing the complexity of 1C-APB in terms of the total number of resolvent evaluations of $\partial h$, i.e., an evaluation of the point-to-point operator $(I+\alpha \partial h)^{-1}(\cdot)$ for some $\alpha>0$.
-Observe first that the computation of $x_{j+1}$ in step 3 of 1C-APB requires one resolvent evaluation of $\partial h$ due to \eqref{def:xj} and the fact that $\Gamma_{j+1}$ has the form \eqref{eq:Gamma-form}.
-Hence, the total number of resolvent evaluations of $\partial h$ is bounded by the sum of the total number of iterations performed by 1C-APB and the total number of times $\tau$ is updated.
-Thus, it follows from Theorem \ref{thm:adaptive} and Proposition \ref{prop:null-strong2}(a) that the total number of resolvent evaluations of $\partial h$ is bounded by the sum of \eqref{eq:bound-adap} and \eqref{eq:log}.
-Since \eqref{eq:bound-adap} is larger than \eqref{eq:log}, we then conclude that the total number of resolvent evaluations of $\partial h$ is on the order of \eqref{eq:bound-adap}.
+Observe first that the computation of $x_{j}$ in step 3 of 1C-APB requires one resolvent evaluation of $\partial h$ due to \eqref{def:xj} and the fact that $\Gamma_{j}$ has the form \eqref{eq:Gamma-form}.
+Hence, the total number of resolvent evaluations of $\partial h$ is bounded by the number that step 3 is performed.
+Thus, it follows from Theorem \ref{thm:adaptive} and Proposition \ref{prop:null-strong2}(a) that the total number of resolvent evaluations of $\partial h$ is bounded by the product of \eqref{eq:log} and \eqref{eq:bound-adap} if $\beta>1$ or the sum of \eqref{eq:log} and \eqref{eq:bound-adap} if $\beta=1$.